l33tlamer/yml-tips/README.md

 *This one is quite popular but has a more "heavyweight" feel to it.
 However on a half decent computer it loads and reacts very well, its not like a Photoshop.
 But it might appear to be too much for some people if all they want to do is edit their .yml to add a Halloween collection for Plex.
 Even just the name might suggest that this is "for doing real programming" and not for simple things like editing a few config files.
 But dont let that scare you.
 Simply put, it can do a lot, but do you really need a lot?...
 Simple to install and use, shouldnt be confusing to most users.*

-*The (monospace, that means every character takes up the same width, wether its a `x`or `i`) font and syntax color highlighting for PMM .yml should already work good by default.
+*The font and syntax color highlighting for PMM .yml should already work good by default.
 You can adjust font faces, sizes and more in the options.*

 *Here is a example picture of how VSCode/VSCodium can look with the recommended extensions mentioned below:*